FORSTER DEAN LIMITED

 - If you do not want a meeting or if it is not possible, we will send you a detailed written reply to your complaint, including suggestions for resolving the matter, within 7 working days of sending you the acknowledgement letter.

-- At this stage, if you are still not satisfied, you should contact us again and we will arrange for our Financial Director, Mr Jon Else to review this decision.
+- At this stage, if you are still not satisfied, you should contact us again and we will arrange for our Financial Director, Mr. Gareth Casey to review this decision.

 - We will write to you within 7 working days of receiving your request for a review, confirming our final position on your complaint and explaining our reasons.